-Applicants must submit Letter of Intent by the specified due date and time to be eligible to submit a Full Application.
-DOE has provided a Letter of Intent form to assist with submitting the required information.
-The Letter of Intent form is available on the SCEP Clean Energy Infrastructure Funding Opportunity eXCHANGE under this FOA (DE-FOA-0003316).
+Applicants must submit a Letter of Intent by the specified due date and time to be eligible to submit a Full Application.
+DOE has provided an optional Letter of Intent Template to assist with submitting the required information.
+The Letter of Intent Template is available on the SCEP Clean Energy Infrastructure Funding Opportunity eXCHANGE under this FOA (DE-FOA-0003316).